 The upstream slope is generally grass-covered but has a large area on the left side of the dam that is covered with gravel.
 There is a timber seawall along the upstream slope right of the principal spillway that extends roughly 4 feet above the normal pool elevation.
 The timber seawall appeared to have a slight deflection toward the lakeside.
+The left side of the timber seawall is deteriorating and the entire sea wall appears to be rotting below normal pool but could not be inspected thoroughly.
 A rock seawall, approximately 2.5 feet above the normal pool elevation, is located near the left abutment area.

-There were several encroachments throughout the upstream slope such as docks, fences, watercraft, and patio furniture.
-In addition, a concrete patio was cut into the embankment near the principal spillway.
+There were several encroachments throughout the upstream slope such as a Gazebo, docks, fences, watercraft, and patio furniture.
+In addition, a concrete patio was cut into the embankment near the principal spillway on the right side.
+The concrete patio had a longitudinal crack across it showing slight settlement into the lakeside of the embankment.
 Trees, brush, and residential landscaped areas were observed sporadically along property lines of owners along the embankment.
-There are two large trees in the gravel area on the left side of the embankment and another tree on the right side of the dam.
+There are two large diameter trees in the gravel area on the left side of the embankment and another tree on the right side of the dam above the timber seawall.
 There is a large bush on the left side near the waterline and one the right side of the dam.

-Please note that a previously observed scarp on the left side was not seen during the inspection, likely covered by the large bush.
+A 10-inch deep and 10-foot-long scarp was observed inside of a bush on the left side of the dam.
 A few animal burrows about 1-inch in diameter were noted near the fence on the left side of the dam and in the gravel covered slope.
-A small animal run and a few burrows were found behind the timber seawall on the right side.
+A few small burrows were found behind the timber seawall on the right side.
+Bare areas were observed by the dock and wooden fence on the left side of the slope.
 The upstream slope was considered "Deficient" according to IDNR rating criteria.